 This post contains affiliate links for products I have used.
 All opinions are my own.

-If you’re been reading for any length of time, you’ll know that I am all about hands-on learning.
+If you've been following Line upon Line Learning for any length of time, you'll know that I am all about hands-on learning.
 Using Scrabble letter tiles is a great way to learn and practice letter recognition, practice other early reading skills, and practice spelling the tricky sight words.

-Do We Learn to Read with Phonics or Sight Words?
+Do Children Learn to Read with Phonics or Sight Words?

 There are two main schools of thought in teaching reading.
 The first is whole reading instruction, which focuses on memorizing the shape and form of words so when a word is seen again it is recognized.
 The other approach focuses on phonics, which encourages memorizing the phonemes (individual sounds) that are attached to each phonogram (one or more letters that have a unique sound).